helaili/github-oidc-auth-app/README.md

 ## Install the app
 - Install the app on each organisations that will need to be accessed by the workflows.
 You can do that by following [the instructions](https://docs.github.com/en/apps/maintaining-github-apps/installing-github-apps).
 Remember to select the repositories that will accessed by the app, including the one that will host the `oidc_entitlements.yml` configuration file.
-- Note the installation ID.
-You can get it by going to the settings of the target org, click `GitHub Apps` in the left menu, then click on the `Configure` button.
-The installation ID will be in the URL of the page: `https://github.com/organizations/<org name></org>/settings/installations/<installation ID>`

 ## Create a configuration file
 - Commit an `oidc_entitlements.yml` file in the `.github-private` repository (or whatever value you provided to the runtime with the  `CONFIG_REPO` and `CONFIG_FILE` environment variables) of each organisation that will need to be accessed by the workflows.
 The file should look like below.
 It is a basically an array of claims to match and the permissions to grant if the claim matches.
 The claims are the ones provided by the OIDC token.